-The Comics Journal resurrected its print version in January, not exactly Back By Popular Demand but maybe a recognition that TCJ had a presence while it was around that no one else has wanted to emulate during its absence.
+The Comics Journal resurrected its print version in January, if not quite Back By Popular Demand then maybe a recognition that TCJ had a presence while it was around that no one else has wanted to emulate during its absence.
 The history of TCJ is what happens when a pop-culture criticism self-starts in a field with no academic scholarship around to corral the undomesticated animal and it proceeds to maul the grandparents, and that book has already been written; which leaves the question of what it intends to do here and now, when pop-culture scholarship is everywhere.
-The answer might not include much criticism.
 An editorial says TCJ will focus on letting artists speak, and “be motivated by giving the comic creator [this] missing platform.”
-Whether the many problems of the trade have really been made worse by a lack of platforms for creators to speak is debatable—a lack of collective action perhaps, but that’s not the same thing, and the Entertainment Industrial Complex rolls on.
-Plus some of the new articles are so unrigorous that the magazine might be actively trying to look backwards rather than forwards.
-But I work on the principle that there should be more venues for arts criticism on paper, rather than fewer.
+Whether the problems of the business have really been made worse by a lack of platforms for creators to speak might be debatable—a lack of collective action perhaps, but that’s not the same thing, and the Disney Industrial Complex rolls on.
+But I’m working on the principle that there should be more venues for arts criticism on paper, rather than fewer.

 And then, among the fishes, a whale.

-Marc Singer’s book Breaking the Frames also calls for more criticism, by very politely surveying the field of comics criticism and taking the current crop of practitioners to the cleaners.
+Marc Singer’s book Breaking the Frames also calls for more criticism, by very politely surveying the field of comics scholarship and taking the current crop of practitioners to the cleaners.
 In the process, parallels with other departments of arts criticism and discourse in general are laid out on display.
-Singer calmly presents the opposing position to some choice bits of common dogma, noting that too much current pop-culture scholarship hardly amounts to criticism by the actual standards of that word at all; and that critics might consider holding a conversation not carving a position statement; and that using art to confirm the hidden wickedness of the people who make it leads to anti-art behaviour; and that critics who only talk about art in terms of art should perhaps not be critiquing art in the first place; and another half-dozen positions from the list of those currently in retreat but which absolutely should not be.
+Singer calmly presents the opposing position to some choice bits of common dogma, noting that much current pop-culture scholarship hardly amounts to criticism by the actual standards of that word at all; and that critics might consider holding a conversation not carving a position statement; and that using art to confirm the hidden wickedness of the people who make it leads to anti-art behaviour; and that critics who only talk about art in terms of art should perhaps not be critiquing art in the first place; and another half-dozen positions from the list of those currently in retreat but which absolutely should not be.
 The only thing he skirts around is the basic question of art’s political effect in the first place, as per Robert Hughes, walking this path decades ago.
-Singer’s book is essential, not least for the network of people currently tutoring early-career film critics, who should all read it and take a prompt sabbatical, filleted by the slow knife.
+Singer’s book is important, not least for the network of people currently tutoring early-career film critics, who should read it and take a prompt sabbatical.

 Some items on the slab: